 - Two introductory Innovation and Impact workshops

-Workshop 1 (26 October 2018) – An introduction to working with business and translating your research to meet business needs.
+Workshop 1 (26 October 2018) – Collaborating with Business in your Research.

 A two-day conference around the themes of Growth and Independent Living.
 Looking at how researchers and businesses can work together to optimise their impact in these fields.
 This conference will include workshops, lectures and opportunities for PhD researchers to link-up with businesses.